 Or, if you wish to have all returning respondents review their previous answers, you can add a Text/Instruction Element to your survey explaining that the beginning of their survey will show the answers from last year which they can edit if they wish.

 To do so, use the Merge Code tool on the editor toolbar of your Text/Instruction Element to pull from your Email Campaign where you've uploaded your previous surveys' data.

-Below is how this would look for returning survey respondents.
+Below is an example of what this might look like for returning survey respondents: